AKapaldo/akapaldo.github.io/_pages/resume.md

 <div class="job-title">Records Management Specialist</div>
 <div class="job-date">January 2019 - November 2019 | Morgantown, WV</div>

-Supporting all aspects of managing the lifecycle of Federal records, including creation, capture, retrieval, operations, and disposition.
+Supporting all aspects of managing the lifecycle of Federal records, including creation, capture, retrieval, operations, and disposition.<br><br>

 - Design and implement SharePoint 2016 pages and assist in the transition from SharePoint 2010.<br>
 - Perform searches and record requests for EEOICP Act, Privacy Act, and Freedom of Information Act.<br>